— From the files of the World Intelligence Security Endeavor, The Legend of Ishtar

 “Would’ve been nice for you to offer to do that to mine, too.”
 Daniel smiled.

 “Didn’t think of it.”
 She shrugged.
 “Sorry.
-As we were saying,” she leaned back and rested her elbow on the back of the couch.
+As we were saying,” she leaned back and rested her elbow on the back of the chair.
 “Now, answer the question.
 She mocked a heavy, German accent.
 “I’m channeling Doctor Freud as we speak.
 Tell me all about your troubles and dreams.”

 “Nina held back because she loves me.
 Paul went nuts because he loves me.
 My mother and Sam died because they took me to Germany, and they did that because they loved me.
 I don’t trust that level of devotion, Miri.
 Bad things happen when people get that invested in me.
 I lose people in horrible ways when they get too close.
 Paul nearly killed Nina back in Italy, at least as much as someone can try to ‘kill’ an immortal being.
 Now she really can die, and…”